New Zealand keeper Anna Leat signs for Aston Villa on two-year deal - NewsBreak

 New Zealand keeper Anna Leat signs for Aston Villa on two-year deal

-Aston Villa Women have announced the signing of goalkeeper Anna Leat to a two-year deal.
+Aston Villa have announced the signing of goalkeeper Anna Leat to a two-year deal.

 The New Zealand international joins the Villans from West Ham where she made her senior debut last season, one of four appearances for the Hammers across all competitions.